 How to answer: This may catch you off guard but take it seriously.
 Do your best to provide a good response that shows your analytical as well as creative skills (as appropriate).
 It may even be a chance to show your humour – just remember to keep it professional.

 Sample answer: “I would probably be a willow tree because I’m tenacious and strong.
-And just like the willow tree thriving in a wide range of soil and moisture conditions, I can also easily adapt and grow in various work environments.”
+And just like the willow tree is able to thrive in a wide range of soil and moisture conditions, I can also easily adapt and grow in various work environments.”

 Sources: Tough job interview questions and the best answers, Alison Doyle, the balance careers; 10 unexpected interview questions to get unrehearsed answers, Gregory Lewis, LinkedIn Talent Blog; How to answer: Why did you leave your last job?
 Pamela Skillings, Big interview; and 15 fun, weird, and unexpected interview questions (with sample answers), Caroline Forsey, Hubspot.
 Accessed February 11, 2021.